 NOTE: If the quantity of conflict IDU numbers is not large, you are advised to manually set them using Gree Debugger, control panel, or remote control.
 Manual setting is applicable to intra-ODU conflicts only, not affecting numbers of other IDUs.
 If the quantity is large, automatic offset is recommended, which is easy to realize.
 However, numbers of normal ODUs may be altered.
-Automatic
+Automatic setting is applicable to initial installation and debug.

-- 2.1.7.2 Communication Debug Between Modbus Gateways and Air Conditioning Units - Step 1: Set matched resistance of CAN2 bus.
+1.7.2 Communication Debug Between Modbus Gateways and Air Conditioning Units

+Step 1: Set matched resistance of CAN2 bus.